13 Books by Pacific Islanders

 Shark Dialogues by Kiana Davenport

-In Shark Dialogues, the matriarch of a native Hawaiian family recounts the complex history of her kin to her four granddaughters; beginning with a nineteenth century romance between an American sailor and the daughter of a Tahitian chief and ending in present-day Hawai’i.
-Like Davenport, who was born and raised in Hawai’i by a native Hawaiian mother and a white father, the characters in her novel are all products of numerous love stories that cross oceans and generations.
+In Shark Dialogues, the matriarch of a native Hawaiian family recounts the complex history of her kin to her four granddaughters, beginning with a 19th-century romance between an American sailor and the daughter of a Tahitian chief and ending in present-day Hawaii.
+Like Davenport, who was born and raised in Hawaii by a native Hawaiian mother and a white father, the characters in her novel are all products of numerous love stories that cross oceans and generations.

 Leaves of the Banyan Tree by Albert Wendt